WelandSolutions/CS-API-Samples/README.md

 ## ImportOrderClientSample

 The sample provides a Windows Forms application for importing orders and items.
-The main logic for communicating with CS API is implemented in class Weland.Cs.Api.Sample.ImportClient.Services.ImportService
+The main logic for communicating with CS API is implemented in class Weland.Cs.Api.Sample.ImportClient.Services.ImportService.

+Swagger description for import order interface is found in the Models folder (Inbound_<version>.yml)

 ## ExportOrderServerSample

 The sample provides a ASP.NET API application for receiving export orders.
 The application can be hosted in IIS or as a stand alone application running Kestrel.
 The main server logic is implemented in class namespace Weland.Cs.Api.Sample.ExportOrderServer.Controllers.ExportOrdersController

+Swagger description for export order interface is found in the Models folder (Export_<version>.yml)